Hbraganza/Family-Home-Server-and-NAS/SSH-With-Public-Key-Setup/Setup.md

 ## SSH with Public Key on Windows (OpenSSH)

-Set up secure, passwordless SSH using OpenSSH on Windows.
+Set up a secure SSH using OpenSSH on Windows that can be used to SSH into multiple different devices with one password.
 Run commands in PowerShell as your normal user (not Administrator) so keys are saved under your profile.

 ---